soccerties/cassandra-monitoring/README.md

 * [JMX Prometheus Exporter setup on the Cassandra cluster nodes](https://www.robustperception.io/monitoring-cassandra-with-prometheus/)
 * [Node Exporter](https://github.com/prometheus/node_exporter) version 0.16.0 running on the Cassandra cluster nodes

-Earlier version will work but several metric names were changed in 0.16 and the certain Grafana metrics may not load
+Earlier versions will work but several metric names were changed in 0.16 and certain Grafana metrics may not load

 ## Usage
 * Clone the repo and change directories into it